alexCevi/shopify-metaform-os/README.md

 ## Screenshots

-**Settings** — GitHub OAuth credentials, repository, branch, file path, and optional sync source.
+**Settings:** GitHub OAuth credentials, repository, branch, file path, and optional sync source.

 ![Settings page: GitHub credentials and connection, repo/branch, sync source](media/CleanShot%202026-02-16%20at%2005.06.45.png)

-**Definitions** — Browse all metafield and metaobject definitions on the store.
+**Definitions:** Browse all metafield and metaobject definitions on the store.

 ![Definitions page: Metafields and Metaobjects tabs with search and filters](media/CleanShot%202026-02-16%20at%2005.07.05.png)

-**Sync Data** — Review changes from source (added, modified, removed) and create a branch + PR to promote.
+**Sync Data:** Review changes from source (added, modified, removed) and create a branch + PR to promote.

 ![Sync Data: sync source, changes summary, create branch and open PR](media/CleanShot%202026-02-16%20at%2005.08.17.png)

-**Sync Data (changes)** — Detailed view of added metafields and metaobjects before applying.
+**Sync Data (changes):** Detailed view of added metafields and metaobjects before applying.

 ![Sync Data: added metafields and metaobjects tables](media/CleanShot%202026-02-16%20at%2005.09.00.png)